A Decomposition Analysis of Diffusion Over a Large Network: Introduction

 In order to overcome this difficulty, we adopt the approach of \cite{Kuersteiner/Prucha:13:JOE} and use conditional probabilities for inference, where we condition on the entire cross-section of covariates so that our inference is robust to the unknown cross-sectional dependence structure of covariates.
-For the concreteness of the procedure, we focus on the measure of diffusion called ADM (Average Diffusion at the Margin) which was recently introduced by \cite{He/Song:21:WP} and shown to be identified by a spatio-temporal dependence measure.
-For the analysis of spurious diffusion, we decompose the spatio-temporal dependence measure constructed with some covariates omitted into the ADM and the gap (denoted by $\Delta_S$).
-If the omission of the covariates causes no spurious diffusion, we must have $\Delta_S = 0$.
+For the concreteness of the procedure, we focus on the measure of diffusion called ADM (Average Diffusion at the Margin) which was recently introduced by \cite{He/Song:22:WP} and shown to be identified by a spatio-temporal dependence measure.
+For the analysis of relational diffusion, we decompose the spatio-temporal dependence measure constructed with some covariates omitted into the ADM and the gap (denoted by $\Delta_S$).
+If the omission of the covariates causes no relational diffusion, we must have $\Delta_S = 0$.
 Thus the role of covariates is determined by whether $\Delta_S$ is zero or not.
-This paper develops asymptotic inference on $\Delta_S$ for each index set $S$ and shows that it is asymptotically valid under regularity conditions.
+This paper develops asymptotic inference on $\Delta_S$ for each index set $S$ of omitted covariates, and shows that it is asymptotically valid under regularity conditions.
 We also provide a multiple testing procedure that selects the covariates such that $\Delta_s \ne 0$ with the asymptotic control of the Familywise Error Rate (FWER).
-This framework of decomposition analysis is carefully designed so that all the quantities are defined conditional on the covariates so that the unknown cross-sectional dependence ordering of covariates does not affect the asymptotic validity of inference.
+(See Section 9.1 of \cite{Lehmann/Romano:05:TSH} for the definition of FWER.)
+This framework of decomposition analysis is carefully designed so that all the quantities are defined conditional on the covariates so that the unknown cross-sectional dependence structure of covariates does not affect the asymptotic validity of inference.